RCAH Regulatory and Compliance Resources

 Critical Access Hospital Designation

-Critical Access Hospitals represent a separate provider type with their own Medicare Conditions of Participation (CoP) as well as a separate payment method.
+Critical Access Hospitals (CAHs) represent a distinct provider type with their own Medicare Conditions of Participation (CoP) as well as a distinct payment method.
 The CoPs for CAHs are listed in the “Code of Federal Regulations” at 42 CFR 485 subpart F.

 The following providers may be eligible to become CAHs: